vscoding1988/tutorials/ops/azure/terraform/move/README.md

-# Terraform - Move
+# Terraform State - Move
-We have one module with two storage accounts, after creating the account, we want to split the module in two.
+We have one module with two storage accounts, after creating the accounts, we want to split the module in two, with one account in each module.

 ## Create resources
 First we want to create the two storage accounts from `composed_module`.
 Make sure the [main.tf](main.tf) includes only the `composed_module`